vijaiks/leetcode_problem_sol/README.md

 # leetcode_problem_sol
-Solution of leetcode questions solved in python
+Solutions of leetcode problems solved in python